 In June 2013, Mark set out on a 10-day cross-Scotland challenge in aid of the STV Appeal.
 Having ditched the bike, Mark had to cover 230 miles of Scotland under his own steam.
 Following the Highland Fault Line from the west to the east coast, Mark had to swim 11 miles of open sea and cold lochs, run 219 miles over mountains and tough terrain, and face miles of unforgiving tarmac.

 Mark has also presented on Country Tracks for BBC1 and numerous BBC Radio Scotland programmes.
-He recently raced against the sun along Scotland's north coast, to watch the sunset at beautiful Sandwood Bay as part of BBC2 Scotland's Midsummer Live and also took part in the Trois Etapes, the world's largest pro-am cycling race, which was televised for Channel 4.
+He recently raced against the sun along Scotland’s north coast, to watch the sunset at beautiful Sandwood Bay as part of BBC2 Scotland’s Midsummer Live .
+In addition he took part in the Trois Etapes, the world’s largest pro-am cycling race, which was televised for Channel 4.
 When not on expedition, writing or at events, Mark works with a number of charities including the Scottish Wildlife Trust, Orkidstudio, the Saltire Foundation and Scottish Student Sports.

-Mark grew up on a farm in Perthshire, Scotland and has been adventuring since an early age.
-After cycling across Scotland at the age of 12 he went on to solo John O'Groats to Lands End at the age of 15 and also became a ski instructor in his teenage years.
+Growing up on a farm in Perthshire, Scotland Mark has been adventuring since an early age.
+After cycling across Scotland at the age of 12 he went on to solo John O’Groats to Lands End at the age of 15 and also became a ski instructor in his teenage years.

 The Man Who Cycled the World and The Man Who Cycled the Americas have gone on to become bestselling books and along with Rowing the Arctic were all successful BBC series.